 It is possible for a plaintiff to withdraw the claims until the judgment becomes final.
-When the defendant already submitted a response to the claims on the merits, it is necessary to obtain consent from the defendant in order to withdraw the claims.
+If the defendant has already submitted a response to the claims on the merits, it is necessary to obtain consent from the defendant in order to withdraw the claims.